osohq/oso/new-docs/content/python/getting-started/data-filtering/sqlalchemy.md

 Alternatively, the `oso.Oso.register_class()` method can be called on each SQLAlchemy model that you want to reference in your policy.

-### Create a SQLAlchemy Session that uses oso
+### Create a SQLAlchemy Session that uses Oso

-oso performs authorization by integrating with SQLAlchemy sessions.
+Oso performs authorization by integrating with SQLAlchemy sessions.
 Use the `sqlalchemy_oso.authorized_sessionmaker()` session factory instead of the default SQLAlchemy `sessionmaker`.
 Every query made using sessions from the `authorized_sessionmaker()` factory will have authorization applied.

-Before executing a query, oso consults the policy and obtains a list of conditions that must be met for a model to be authorized.
+Before executing a query, Oso consults the policy and obtains a list of conditions that must be met for a model to be authorized.
 These conditions are translated into SQLAlchemy expressions and applied to the query before retrieving objects from the database.